laveenatiwari/laveenatiwari/README.md

 - 👋 Hi, I’m @laveenatiwari
-- 👀 I’m a Software tester and interested in Web Automation Testing using Java with Selenium based project
+- 👀 I’m a Software tester and interested in Web Automation Testing
-- 🌱 I’m currently learning Cypress and Advanced Selenium concepts
-- 💞️ I’m looking to collaborate on projects based on Selenium Java and BDD
-- 📫 How to reach me ...

 <!---
 laveenatiwari/laveenatiwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.